-Not all income protection policies cover redundancy, but all the insurers in this comparison do.
+Not all income protection policies include redundancy insurance.
+UK insurers in this comparison do, however.
 Find the cover you need for the cheapest price by completing our quotes form.

-> Each insurer lets you choose an income, but with the following restrictions:
+Each insurer lets you choose an income, but with the following restrictions:

 Maximum cover: This is the highest percentage of your income an insurer will cover

 Maximum benefit: This is the highest amount of income an insurer will cover

 The maximum benefit can affect the percentage of cover you get, for example:

 If you want to cover 60% of a £30,000 annual income (£18,000), but an insurer has a maximum benefit of £15,000, you can only cover 50% of your income.